 - a) All students must comply with the Toi Ohomai Student Code of Conduct and all New Zealand laws while on campus or engaged in any learning activity that is part of their programme of study.
-Students not complying with the Student Code of Conduct may be asked to leave their class or the premises and may be subject to the disciplinary procedures set out in the Student Code of Conduct. - b) Students must not bring or consume alcohol or illicit drugs on any campus or workplace used for learning activities or during work experience.
-Toi Ohomai reserves the right to drug test students where it is considered a health and safety risk. - c) Where a student is taking prescription drugs that may impair their performance in a practical task and any such impairment increases the risk of injury to themselves or others the student must notify their tutor/lecturer that they are taking such medications.
+Students not complying with the Student Code of Conduct may be asked to leave their class or the premises and may be subject to the disciplinary procedures set out in the Student Code of Conduct. - b) Students must not bring or consume alcohol or illicit drugs on any campus or workplace used for learning activities or during work experience. - c) Toi Ohomai reserves the right to drug test students where there is reasonable cause or where it is considered there is a health and safety risk. - d) Where a student is taking prescription drugs that may impair their performance in a practical task and any such impairment increases the risk of injury to themselves or others, the student must notify their tutor/lecturer that they are taking such medications.